Capitol Hill, Calgary: Demographics

 Residents in this community had a median household income of $38,670 in 2000, and there were 25.8% low income residents living in the neighbourhood.
 As of 2000, 17.9% of the residents were immigrants.
 A proportion of 46.4% of the buildings were condominiums or apartments, and 59.8% of the housing was used for renting.
 Many students of close-by Southern Alberta Institute of Technology and University of Calgary reside here.

+Crime

 Education

 The Capitol Hill Elementary public school and the St. Pius Bilingual Elementary School (a Catholic school) are located in the community.